georgiannajames/Survey-Design-RCT-Regression-Analysis-Deworming-Study/deworming_study.md

-When you run a t-test on this design, you find that p value for the estimate of the treatment effect is 0.6133, which indicates that there is a 61% possibility that the 0.013 treatment is due to chance, so you cannot reject the null hypothesis that this estimate is statistically different than zero (that the results for the treatment are statistically different than for the contro group), suggesting that there is no differential attrition.
+When you run a t-test on this design, you find that p value for the estimate of the treatment effect is 0.6133, which indicates that there is a 61% possibility that the 0.013 coeeficient is due to chance, so you cannot reject the null hypothesis that this estimate is statistically different than zero (that the results for the treatment are statistically different than for the control group), suggesting that there is no differential attrition.
 However, failing to reject the null does not mean you accept it.
-Therefore, you cannot tell from this sample whether or not there is differential attrition, although more likely that not there is no differential attrition.
+Therefore, you cannot tell from this sample whether or not there is differential attrition.